OpenNeptune3D/OpenNept4une/README.md

 Alternatively, a spare eMMC & eMMC \> microSD adapter can be purchased (Preferred as can retain the original eMMC as an Elegoo Official loaded backup.\
 [<https://www.aliexpress.com/item/1005005549477887.html>]\

-**See the [Releases](https://github.com/halfmanbear/OpenNept4une/releases/tag/v0.1.3) section for the latest pre-configured OpenNept4une eMMC Image (flash with balenaEtcher or dd).
-Recommended to Back-Up original eMMC beforehand.**
+**See the [Releases](https://github.com/halfmanbear/OpenNept4une/releases/) section for the latest pre-configured OpenNept4une eMMC Image (flash with balenaEtcher or dd).
+Recommended to Back-Up original eMMC beforehand - select the correct printer model & PCB version v1.0 or v1.1.**\
+\

-Configured default for N4Pro 1.2A (see Printer Configs folder for one to match your model).\
+**If you have a v1.1 N4/Pro please delete LED Control v1.0 in your new printer.cfg & un-comment v1.1 LED section** Configured default for N4Pro 1.2A (see Printer Configs folder for one to match your model).\
 \
 OrcaSlicer Configs: (For N4P configure Orca defaults for your model printer before import) - (Remove reference to the Pro if trying to